 Payroll Deduction Updates

-AC Transit Employee EasyPass Program Suspended: Because the Employee EasyPass program has been suspended this, employees who commute to campus on AC Transit can order Clipper Cash and Monthly Passes through WageWorks (see instructions below).
+AC Transit Employee EasyPass Program Suspended: Because the Employee EasyPass program has been suspended, employees who commute to campus on AC Transit can order Clipper Cash and Monthly Passes through WageWorks (see instructions below).
 Parking & Transportation will provide a $10.00 monthly subsidy for transit orders of $30.00 or more.
-Orders placed by the next deadline (7/10/21) will be available for use by the following month (August).
+Orders placed by the next deadline (7/10/23) will be available for use by the following month (August).

 Clipper START (Discounted Fares) Program: Clipper START is a pilot program to provide single-ride discounts to eligible low-income riders.
 Participants can receive: